rogers1000/cyclingchaos/readme.md

 - Phase 2 is building basic package functions (done)
 - Phase 3 is adding backend data capability (done)
 - Phase 4 is adding frontend data capability (done)
-- Phase 5 is rebuiling ingestion methodology (started on)
+- Phase 5 is rebuiling ingestion methodology (done)
-- Phase 6 is adding frontend data capability (started on)
+- Phase 6 is adding frontend data capability (done)
+- Phase 7 is adding 2024 Data to existing capabilities (Started On)
-- Phase 7 is getting ready for Olympics/Paralympics Games
+- Phase 8 is getting ready for Olympics/Paralympics Games

 Any questions, please don't hesistate to message me.